GhanaSat-1: Launch

 SpaceX launched the satellite on its CRS-11 mission to the International Space Station on 3 June 2017.
 The satellite was carried in a Dragon spacecraft on a Falcon 9 rocket, launched from NASA's Kennedy Space Center, LC-39A.
 This was the 100th launch from LC-39A and the first time SpaceX reused one of its Dragon capsules.
 This mission also carried CubeSats from Japan, Bangladesh, Nigeria, and Mongolia.
 The satellites from Bangladesh (BRAC Onnesha) and Mongolia (Mazaalai) are those countries' first satellites.

 GhanaSat-1 was released by a Japanese astronaut from the Nanoracks CubeSat Deployer, located in the Japanese Kibō module of the International Space Station, on 7 July 2017.
 The satellite launch was broadcast live and watched by over 400 people at All Nations University.
 The satellite orbited the Earth at an altitude of 400 km and at an inclination of 51.64°, completing an orbit around the planet every 92.57 minutes at a velocity of 7.67 km/s.

 Operations

 The satellite was primarily a technology demonstrator and Earth observation satellite.
 The Ghana scientists took images of the Ghanaian coastline for cartography.
-The director of Space Systems Technology Laboratory at All Nations University, Richard Damoah, said the satellite would "...also help us train the upcoming generation on how to apply satellites in different activities around our region.
+The acting director of Space Systems Technology Laboratory at All Nations University, Richard Damoah, said the satellite would "...also help us train the upcoming generation on how to apply satellites in different activities around our region.
 For instance, monitoring illegal mining is one of the things we are looking to accomplish".
 The satellite communicated with seven ground stations: one in each of the countries participating in the Birds-1 program, and one each in Thailand and Taiwan.
 The satellite was the last of the Birds-1 group to deorbit, ending its mission 22 May 2019.